 Aprilia didn’t need to do much to their fiery supernaked to impress us, but as well as tweaking it to meet Euro4 regs this year they’ve improved the ride, handling, brakes and electronics… not that they needed to, it’s already the best of the breed by a very long way.

-Eight-stage traction (easily adjustable on the move with paddles on the left bar) and wheelie control are now controlled by a new pitch/yaw sensor, for more precise front and rear wheel control in everyday conditions and on the track.
+Eight-stage traction (easily adjustable on the move with paddles on the left bar) and wheelie control are now monitored by a new pitch/yaw sensor, for more precision in everyday conditions and on the track.

 Few machines, even full-blooded race replica superbikes, serve up such exquisite feel through its chassis or shower the rider with a sense of speed and occasion.
 Take the Aprilia to a trackday and it continues to impress and even on the fastest circuits only the best-ridden superbikes will ever get a sniff of your exhaust fumes.

 During its launch in Italy in the Spring I spent all day with the Aprilia marvelling at its brilliance.
 I was constantl yasking questions of it and it was always coming back with the perfect answer.

 It’s not often I fail to find fault with a bike, but I’m struggling with Aprilia’s new V4 Tuono Factory.
 After a long day riding stunning roads in northern Italy, I can’t think of any other bike on which I’d choose to repeat the journey.
 A superbike may have been faster on some sections and a tourer more comfortable, but overall I’d take the new Tuono anytime.
 It is comfortable, usable and fast.